mattlean/lean-js-app-starter/docs/nodejs/nodejs/developing.md

 * `test:update`: Re-record snapshots
 * `test:watch`: Watch files for changes and rerun the tests affected by these changes

 If you want to configure Jest, you can edit [`jest.config.js`](../../../jest.config.js).
-For more information on the config, read the ["Configuration" documentation](configuration.md).
+For more information on the config, read the ["Configuration: Jest" documentation](configuration.md#jest).

 #### Code Coverage
 Use the `test:coverage` [`package.json`](../../../package.json) script to run [Istanbul](https://istanbul.js.org) to collect coverage information.
 Doing so will output the results in the terminal as well as generate `coverage/` (which is not versioned).